Probate Meaning & process

 The process involves the executor proving the Will to the Court.
 If satisfied, the Court will approve the Will as valid and grants Probate to the executor.
 The executor can then act on the Will to carry out the will maker’s intentions.

-Process following death
+Probate process following death

 - The person has died (done by producing the death certificate);

-- The Will has been validly made; and
+- The Will was validly made; and

-Process following Grant of Probate
+Probate process following Grant of Probate